![]() |

 • Apr 20: Webinar on Policy, Legal, and Organizing Levers -- part of a monthly series by part of a monthly series by Fair Shake Environmental Legal Services.
 12-1:30 p.m.; more info and registration here.

-• I encourage local folks to sign up for the Indivisible Grassroots Pittsburgh email list, which will bring you lots more listings, more frequently -- email Debra.
+• To find ways to get active in our region, I encourage local folks to sign up for the Indivisible Grassroots Pittsburgh email list, which will bring you lots more listings, more frequently -- email Debra.
 There's also Fighting Back, by Alison, with up-to-date emails on lots and lots of protest actions and other events.
-And for historical perspective on the day's news, consider following Heather Cox Richardson; here she is on YouTube and Substack.
+Nobody can be everywhere, but all of us should be somewhere!

 • Concerned Health Professionals of NY recently released the 9th Edition of the Compendium of Scientific, Medical, and Media Findings Demonstrating Risks and Harms of Fracking and Associated Gas & Oil Infrastructure.
 Check it out!